ervandew/eclim/src/doc/content/vim/java/regex.rst

 the buffer local variable **b:eclim_regex_type** to 'line'.
 To switch back to the default mode simply set the same variable to 'file' instead.

-By default eclim uses four different highlighting groups, two which are alternated between for the full matches, and two that are alternated between for the group matches.
+By default eclim uses four different highlighting groups, two of which are alternated between for the full matches, and two that are alternated between for the group matches.
 Eclim alternates the highlighting so that you can distinguish one match from the next even if they occur one right after the